 View & delete Cookies in Edge with EdgeCookiesView

 Here’s the thing, we’re not going to talk much about this tool because it’s the same as the Google Chrome version, and we’ve talked about that one already.
-Just know for a fact that EdgeCookiesView, which is designed for Microsoft Edge web browser, tends to work quite well from our testing, which is good enough.
+Just know for a fact that EdgeCookiesView, which is designed for the Microsoft Edge web browser, tends to work quite well from our testing, which is good enough.

 View & delete Cookies in Firefox with MZCookiesView

-When it comes down to MZCookiesView, it’s designed for Mozilla Firefox, and since it’s designed by the same folks who behind ChromeCookiesView, you’ll find that most things are the same, so don’t go in expecting a huge difference in terms of features and the overall looks.
+When it comes down to MZCookiesView, it’s designed for Mozilla Firefox, and since it’s designed by the same folks who are behind ChromeCookiesView, you’ll find that most things are the same, so don’t go in expecting a huge difference in terms of features and the overall looks.

 Probably the main difference is the ability to choose a user profile and select cookies file and folder.
 From what we can tell, the Chrome version lacks these features, and that’s fine.